 Oregon Auto Insurance Requirements

-The Oregon auto insurance coverage guide will provide you with an understanding that an auto insurance policy has six specific functions and Oregon’s minimum requirements for auto insurance.
+Oregon auto insurance requirements provides you with an understanding that an auto insurance policy has six specific functions and Oregon’s minimum requirements for auto insurance.

 Below is a list of the coverage options and why you need them:

 This coverage applies to injuries you, the designated driver or policyholder cause to someone else.
 Your auto insurance is going to cover you, family members who live with you and anyone else who you give permission to drive your vehicle.